-Secured credit cards operate almost identically with traditional credit cards.
+Secured credit cards operate almost identically like traditional credit cards.
+They are a back up when you don’t have cash for a purchase.
 They can help you create or improve your credit history.
 You can use them to make payments almost everywhere.
 You receive monthly billing statements detailing what you bought and how much you owe.
 There is a deadline for payments.

 The major difference is the deposit you make that actually makes the secured card secure.
 That deposit is not applied to monthly charges.
 If you make only a minimum payment, interest rate charges will apply on the balance.